splunk/observability-workshop/docs/victorops/detector/index.md

 ## Aim

 We need to create a new Detector within SignalFx which will use VictorOps as the target to send alerts to.

-We will use Terraform installed within your VM to create the Detector for us, but first we need to obtain some values required for Terraform to run.
+We will use Terraform installed within the VM to create the Detector, but first we need to obtain some values required for Terraform to run.

 ---

-## 1. Obtain Variables
+## 1. Preparation

 The presenter will typically share these values with you at the start of the module to save time, but the following instructions explain how to get them for yourself.

-### 1.1 Variables Document
+### 1.1 Create a variables document

-We suggest you create a variables document using your preferred text editor as you will be gathering various values in the next steps which you need to use in the last step of this module.
+We suggest you create a variables document using your preferred text editor as you will be gathering three different values in the next few steps which you need to use in the last step of this module.

 Add the following lines to your variables document, then as you gather the values you can add them to the appropriate lines: